TypicalAM/Minecraft-Discord-Bot/README.md

 - `discord.py` : Arriving at your discord server!

+- Rcon and query enabled in your minecraft server settings.
+Here is a [quick guide](https://minecraft.fandom.com/wiki/Server.properties)

 ## Installation guide

-Follow these steps to get the bot on your sever.
+Follow these steps to get the bot on your server.

 - Clone this repo